-190. The Project's approach to manage resettlement follows the World Bank's mitigation hierarchy by:
+The Project's approach to manage resettlement follows the World Bank's mitigation hierarchy by:

-- a) Avoid involuntary resettlement wherever possible; - b) Minimize involuntary resettlement by exploring project alternatives which is mostly carried out by designs to avoid impact on land and assets; - c) Enhance or at least restore the livelihoods of all displace persons in real terms relative to pre-project levels; and - d) Improve the overall socio-economic status of the displaced poor and other vulnerable groups.
+- Avoid involuntary resettlement wherever possible; - Minimize involuntary resettlement by exploring project alternatives which is mostly carried out by designs to avoid impact on land and assets; - Enhance or at least restore the livelihoods of all displace persons in real terms relative to preproject levels; and - Improve the overall socio-economic status of the displaced poor and other vulnerable groups.

-4.1 Process for Land Acquisition
+Process for Land Acquisition

-191. If the screening and survey of the subproject sites (Annex 1) or detailed designs shows that there will be a need for land acquisition and resettlement, the MOH will inform GDR after the completion of the screening and survey.
+If the screening and survey of the subproject sites (Annex 1) or detailed designs shows that there will be a need for land acquisition and resettlement, the MOH will inform GDR after the completion of the screening and survey.
 In case the number of AHs is less than 20, the GDR will propose to acquire the land through negotiated settlement.
 Nevertheless, the requirements in this RPF in line with ESS5 will apply.
 Where there are more than 20 AHs, the GDR will prepare the DRP with the assistance provided by the social safeguards and resettlement specialists engaged under the H-EQIP2 and submit to the WB for review and approval

-4.2 Principles and Objectives on Land Acquisition
+Principles and Objectives on Land Acquisition

-- 192. Specific principles that will guide the process of land acquisition include: - (i) Avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives; - (ii) Avoid forced eviction; - (iii)Mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by: (a) providing timely compensation for loss of assets at replacement cost and (b)
+Specific principles that will guide the process of land acquisition include:

+- Avoid involuntary resettlement or, when unavoidable, minimize involuntary resettlement by exploring project design alternatives; - Avoid forced eviction; - Mitigate unavoidable adverse social and economic impacts from land acquisition or restrictions on land use by: (a) providing timely compensation for loss of assets at replacement cost and (b) assisting displaced persons in their efforts to improve, or at least restore, their livelihoods and living standards, in real terms, to pre-displacement levels. - Improve living conditions of poor or vulnerable persons who are physically displaced to at least the national minimum standards including access to social protection systems.
+Provide legal and affordable access to land and resources. - Conceive and execute resettlement activities as sustainable development programs, providing sufficient investment resources to enable displaced persons to benefit directly from the project, as the nature of the project may warrant; and - Ensure that resettlement activities are planned and implemented with appropriate disclosure of information, meaningful consultation, and the informed participation of those affected.

-For instance, any financial compensation for involuntary acquisition of land or other assets should be provided jointly to a husband and wife, rather than just to the husband, even if the husband is the legal owner.
+Eligibility Criteria